Terrence Howard: Debunking Terryology

 The Number Zero

 Terrence Howard’s claim that zero does not exist sparks an intriguing discussion.
 From a philosophical perspective, zero may not exist physically, but its conceptual existence is undeniable.
-In 30 Philosophers, the concept of zero is one of my narrative devices.
-I use it several times to tell the story of the evolution of human thought.
+In 30 Philosophers, the concept of zero is one of the narrative devices–used several times to tell the story of the evolution of human thought.

-I first talk about the absence of zero as I tell the story of ancient Eastern philosophy using the earliest well-known female philosopher, Gargi Vachaknavi from around 800 BCE.
+The absence of zero is first represented in the telling of the story of ancient Eastern philosophy using the earliest well-known female philosopher, Gargi Vachaknavi from around 800 BCE.
 The book tells the story of human thought from 2600 BCE to today and it’s true that the concept of zero is a strange concept.

-Later, in chapter 9 which is set in time about 350 BCE, I use Aristotle to frame how the ancients thought about such topics.
+Later, in chapter 9 which is set in time about 350 BCE, Aristotle is used to frame how the ancients thought about such topics.

 “I think a key concept in how Aristotle approached life is demonstrated by his thoughts on zero and infinity.
 Aristotle was an empiricist, a “show me” guy.
 So, math concepts like zero and negative numbers just did not register with him—humanity had yet to define our modern concepts of them, sure, but beyond that he was pragmatic.
 And yes, he knew what “nothing” was, but it was a matter of logic, not mathematics.
 And he knew what it meant when one person owed another person two chickens, but that wasn’t a negative number in his world, it was a positive two chickens owed.
 When paid, the debt didn’t go to zero, the debt just went away.”

-In the next chapter on skepticism, I talk about the use of zero as a placeholder like this:
+In the next chapter on skepticism, I talk about the use of zero as a placeholder pivot from positive to negative like this:

 “Why didn’t we have a year zero, and why don’t we have one now?
 The short answer is we should.
 In our society, the concept of 0 is well understood, but it is indeed an odd concept – counting nothing as a step.
 It wasn’t common in Europe until around the 12th century, when it was introduced through the works of scholars who translated Arabic mathematical texts.
 The adoption of the Arabic numeral system, which included the concept of zero, eventually replaced the Roman numeral system.
 To be precise, the Roman numeral system today still does not have a character for zero.
 It was never added.